Guides

 We also use silicone as an insulator in heat-resistant potholders and similar items.

-Silicone oven mitts can withstand high temperatures up to 260 °C, making it possible to reach into boiling water and also in baking sheets that use non-stick bakeware and reusable mats.
+Silicone oven mitts can withstand high temperatures up to 260 °C, making it possible to reach into boiling water and also in baking sheets that use non-stick bakeware and reusable silicone pot handle covers.

-They use silicone in a variety of other products such as cookware lids, egg boilers or poachers, streamers, trivets, and kitchen mats.
+They use silicone in a variety of other products such as cookware lids, egg boilers or poachers, streamers, trivets, and silicone roasting racks.

 Silicone cookware is excellent for oil-free or low-fat cooking.